 So when people throw around this phrase, which athlete do they mean?
 The Kenyan distance runner, the Sumo wrestler or the female gymnast?
 See the problem?There .

 There is No Singular Athlete Physique

 So what’s my point?
 Clearly there is no singular athletic body type.
-Looking at even this brief cross section shows vastly differing physiques ranging from jacked and lean (the bodybuilders pretty much trump it all) to, well, the opposite of that.
+Looking at even this brief cross section of athletes in different sports shows vastly differing physiques ranging from jacked and lean (the bodybuilders pretty much trump it all) to, well, the opposite of that.

 That alone should throw some rather serious doubt on the whole idea of “Train like an athlete to look like an athlete”.
 Simply because there is no singular athletic look.
 But even assuming that there were, this would all still hinge on the assumption that it was the training alone that was responsible for the ending body type (an issue I’ll be coming back to clearly).

 Because there is also an enormous selection pressure in high-level sport.
 The competitors look more like each other than not because of the training itself but because every sport tends to have an ideal body shape and size.
 A 6′ tall person doesn’t generally do well in gymnastics or Olympic lifting so you see shorter people (people will always point to a singular exception and they exist but let’s focus on the generalities here guys).
 A 5′ person doesn’t do well in basketball or pole vault so you see taller people.